‘All companion animals are vulnerable to suffering caused by human ignorance and indifference.

 - Provide support and continual learning opportunities for prospective, new, and long-time parrot owners.

-Parrot Partner engages the public in the rehabilitation and training of our parrots and through its education programs promotes humane attitudes toward all animals and the environment.
+Parrot Partners engages the public in the rehabilitation and training of our parrots and through its education programs promotes humane attitudes toward all animals and the environment.
 Through interactive public events we seek to raise public awareness of the nature and needs of all companion animals, but especially those of parrots.

 A Little Background